-- (i) urge the Federal Ministry of Information and Culture to make provision in the 2024 budget estimates to revitalize the Benin Moat and later proceed to other Federal Government Monuments, like the Suku Landscape in Adamawa State and the Osogbo Groove in Osun State; and - (ii) mandate the Committee on Culture and Tourism (when constituted) to investigate the current situation of the Benin Moat and immediately draft out a conservation and long-term management development plan and report back to the house within Four (4) Weeks for further legislative action.
+- (i) urge the Federal Ministry of Information and Culture to make provision in the 2024 budget estimates to revitalize the Benin Moat and later proceed to other Federal Government Monuments, like the Suku Landscape in Adamawa State and the Osogbo Groove in Osun State; and - (ii) mandate the Committee on Culture and Tourism (when constituted) to investigate the current situation of the Benin Moat and immediately draft out a conservation and long-term management development plan and report within four (4) Weeks (Hon.
+Murphy Osaro Omoruyi Egor/Ikpoha/Okha Federal Constituency).